qualityshepherd/brine/posts/hexcrawls_rule!.md

 #### Day

 1. GM describes points of interest (POIs)/changing weather/terrain/landmarks...
-1. Roll random encounters once per hex
+1. Roll random encounters once per hex (more if it makes sense)
 1. Roll navigation on direction change
 1. Exploring or hunting takes 1/2 day travel time
 1. Foraging can be done en route when not on roads but requires a slowed pace